thewca/wca-regulations/wca-regulations_2012.md

 - D4) Ending the solve
     - D4a) Competitor must stop the timer by placing his feet onto the timer sensors.

-## Article E: Fewest Moves Solving [NOTE: the event name is grammatically irksome.
+## Article E: Fewest Moves Solving [NOTE BY SARAH: the event name is grammatically irksome.
 But presumably it has become a recognized term in the community, so I imagine I can't change it.]
 - E1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below:
     - E1a) The competitor is permitted a maximum solution length of 80 (moves and rotations).
-[NOTE: is there a difference between moves and rotations? was this ever specified?]
-[NOTEL: This Regulation defines an implicit metric.]
+[NOTE BY SARAH: is there a difference between moves and rotations? was this ever specified?]
+[NOTE BY LUCAS: This Regulation defines an implicit metric.]
 - E2) Procedure for Fewest Moves Solving:
     - E2a) The judge distributes a scramble sequence to all competitors with a print of the scramble position.
-[NOTE: This is really confusing.
+[NOTE BY SARAH: This is really confusing.
 What's "a print of the scramble position"?
 Is it an imcage?]
 The judge then starts the stopwatch and says 'Go'.
     - E2b) The competitor is allotted a total of 60 minutes to devise a solution.
     - E2b1) A judge should announce the remaining time after 30 minutes, 50 minutes, 55 minutes, and 59 minutes have elapsed, and call 'Stop' at 60 minutes.
     - E2c) At the end of the 60 minutes the competitor must give the judge a legibly written solution, using the notation defined for Block Turn Metric (described in Article 12a).
 Penalty: disqualification of the solve.